-• Families are required to notify Greenbrook Kindergarten prior to extended periods of travel.
+• Families are required to notify Greenbrook Kindergarten prior to extended periods of travel, and ensure any applicable fees are paid if they wish to return to the service.

 Non-contactable Families

 - After two/three weeks of a child not attending the service, early childhood teacher or educator to call the family.
 If there is no response, educator to log this attempt and place in the child's file. - After second week of the child not attending and the family has made no attempts to contact the service, early childhood teacher or educator to contact the family via phone/text and/or email.
 If there is no response, Educator to log this attempt and place in the child's file. - After third week of non-attendance, early childhood teacher or educator to inform nominated supervisor and cross check families contact details. - Nominated supervisor or approved provider to email family, ensuring a response date is documented in the email. - If the family have made no attempt to communicate with the service before the response date, post a final attempt letter, ensuring a response date is documented in the letter. - If the family has not responded to the final attempt letter before the response date, their placement will be cancelled.